Chapter 3: The Sin: Casting

-On December 12, 2018, it was announced that Werner Herzog, Omid Abtahi, and Carl Weathers had joined the main cast, as The Client, Dr. Pershing and Greef Karga, respectively.
+On December 12, 2018, it was announced that Werner Herzog, Omid Abtahi, and Carl Weathers had joined the main cast as The Client, Dr. Pershing and Greef Karga, respectively.
 Emily Swallow guest stars as The Armorer.
-Brendan Wayne and Lateef Crowder are credited as stunt doubles for The Mandalorian.
 Paz Vizla was voiced by Favreau and physically played by stunt double Tait Fletcher.
 Gene Freeman is credited as stunt double for Greef Karga.
 "The Child" was performed by various puppeteers.